InAnimaTe/docker-bitbucket-backup-client/README.md

 ##### *Required*

-* `STASH_USER` - The Administrative user account in which to create the backup from.
+* `BITBUCKET_USER` - The Administrative user account in which to create the backup from.
-* `STASH_PASSWORD` - The password for the above administrative user.
+* `BITBUCKET_PASSWORD` - The password for the above administrative user.
-* `STASH_BASE_URI` - The base uri in which to access your stash instance i.e. `http://git.example.net/`
+* `BITBUCKET_BASE_URI` - The base uri in which to access your stash instance i.e. `http://git.example.net/`
 * `AWS_ACCESS_KEY_ID` - AWS S3 access key.
 * `AWS_SECRET_ACCESS_KEY` - AWS S3 secret key.
 * `BUCKET` - AWS S3 bucket (and folder) to store the backup. i.e. `s3://herpderpbucket/folder`